Coleslaw3557/IED-Console/README.md

 At this point, if all is well your Pi has a public IP over 4g and is VPNing back to your server using wireguard.
 You should now be able to access the Pi remotely and use a terminal program of your choice to access the serial port.

 ![](1.png)

+### Access Console Port
+* Find the device with dmesg
+* You can close out of screen with CTRL-A Z

 ```
 screen /dev/ttyUSB0 9600
 ```